A strong concept makes for a memorable evening.

 We love these kinds of collaborations because it always provides a unique perspective not only on Inuit art, but on the North’s current state of health.

-Thanks to Nalini Stewart, National Chair of the Friends of WWF-Canada and Steve Kwan, WWF-Canada’s Associate Specialist for Philanthropy & Donor Engagement.
+Thanks to Nalini Stewart, National Chair of the Friends of World Wildlife Fund Canada was the location for a very special event on October 19th in support of the World Wildlife Fund Canada. and Steve Kwan, WWF-Canada’s Associate Specialist for Philanthropy & Donor Engagement.